Don Lane (politician): The Coalition Split

-Matters came to a head on 4 August 1983 when Terry White Minister for Welfare (Redcliffe) and the Ginger Group crossed the floor of parliament over the establishment of a public accounts committee, which had been a longstanding demand.
+Matters came to a head on 4 August 1983 when Welfare Minister Terry White joined his Ginger Group colleagues in crossing the floor of parliament over the establishment of a public accounts committee, which had been a longstanding demand.
 White claimed that since there was no stated government policy on the matter, he was not bound by cabinet solidarity to vote against it.
 Bjelke-Petersen was furious, and Edwards quickly sacked White from his cabinet portfolio over the affair.

 Lane was furious with White over his actions, noting that he had given no notice of what was clearly a political ambush, despite the fact the Liberal Ministers had agreed to work closely, and that it was a poor reward for Edwards previously sacking three Ministers (Norm Lee, John Greenwood, and Bill Lickis) to allow for White, Lane and Austin to enter Cabinet.

 White, in turn, challenged Edwards for leadership of the party, which he managed to secure with the assistance of the other Ginger Group members.
 Angus Innes was at the same time elected deputy leader.
 However, Bjelke-Petersen refused to appoint White as Deputy Premier, a post normally held by the Liberal leader.
 In response, White dissolved the coalition agreement and moved the Liberals to the crossbenches.

-Despite the likely loss of a majority with the end of the Coaliation, Bjelke-Petersen advised the Governor, James Ramsay, to adjourn parliament, allowing him to stay in power at the head of a minority government until the election without having to face any confidence motions from White.
+Despite the likely loss of a majority with the end of the Coalition, Bjelke-Petersen advised the Governor, James Ramsay, to adjourn parliament, allowing him to stay in power at the head of a minority government until the election without having to face any confidence motions from White.